Courses

 Work Experience in Professional Theatre

-Prerequisite(s): DRAM 419 or DRAM 421; and permission from the department.
+Prerequisite(s): DRAM 419 or DRAM 421; and approval from the program chair.
 Relevant experience in at least one Greystone Theatre production is required.
 Note: This is a non-credit work experience where there student receives an honorarium from the host theatre company.

 DRAM 898